 - To successfully treat acne, in addition to providing adequate nutrients for the body, you need to pay attention to your own skin care process as well as apply other treatment methods.

 - In addition to some of the above nutrients, the body needs to provide a full range of other nutrients to ensure that the body is provided with adequate nutrients through a scientific and rich diet.

-- Acne treatment requires perseverance and science, using safe skin care products, with clear origin, suitable for skin type and current skin condition.
+- Acne treatment need to be patient and scientific, use safe skin care products, have clear origin, suitable for skin type and current skin condition.